mahoney1/docs/animaltracking-tutorial.md

 The use case centres around an Animal Co-operative dashboard, and the need to source the truth from the ledger for reporting purposes.

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing, data concerning their welfare or any incidents need to be monitored - Jane needs key stats about SHEEPGOATS at her fingertips.
-While all data on the dashboard is important, part of her remit is to monitor any events affecting SHEEPGOATS in the co-op region - whether information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (now that's a worry) and she also needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.
+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers (as a species their numbers needs growing).
+Data concerning their welfare or any incidents need to be monitored.
+Jane also needs key stats about SHEEPGOATS at her fingertips.
+While all data on the dashboard is important, part of her remit is to monitor info & events affecting SHEEPGOATS in the co-op region.
+In particular events that are critical, like SHEEPGOAT quarantines or ensuring vet inspections, as well as the less important new registrations.

-Jane relies heavily on her dashboard app, in particular the events, from which she can instigate any inline actions.
+Jane relies heavily on her dashboard app, from which she can instigate any inline actions against events as mentioned.

 ## Pre-requisites

-1. You will need to have the following installed in order to proceed:
+1. You will need to have the following installed in order to proceed - it has been tested on a Linux virtual machine:

 * (Node v8.x or greater and npm v5.x or greater)[https://nodejs.org/en/download/]
 * (Yeoman (yo) v2.x)[https://yeoman.io/]